A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Introduction

-By simulating independent paths of Brownian motion $W$, $\{W_t^j:t\in[0,T], j\in[J]\}$, we approximate \eqref{prob:control_discretized} by the following empirical risk minimization problem:
+Note that the above problem is an optimization problem over variable $\theta$ and not anymore a control problem.
+By simulating $M$ independent paths of Brownian motion $W$, $\{W_t^m:t\in[0,T], m\in[M]\}$, we approximate \eqref{prob:discretized-theta} by the following empirical risk minimization problem:

-For $\delta$ significantly small, \eqref{prob:control_discretized} and \eqref{prob:risk_minimization_} are high-frequency discrete-time problems and the implementation of PGM can loose efficiency in the time and memory, especially if the architecture of the neural network is complex; the number of operations in back-propagation grows linearly in $n$.
-Having an architecture with large number of parameters and a large number of samples exasperates the problem.
-In some high-frequency applications, e.g., optimal execution under price impact discussed in \citet{KW2023book}, one needs to find the solution to the problem more efficiently.
+For $\delta$ significantly small, \eqref{prob:control_discretized} and \eqref{prob:risk_minimization_} are high-frequency discrete-time problems and the implementation of deep numerical methods can lose efficiency in the runtime and memory, especially if the architecture of the neural network is chosen complex to capture variability in time; the number of operations in back-propagation grows linearly in $n$ with a coefficient that depends on the number of sample paths of $\hat{X}$ and the number of parameters of the neural network.
+In some applications and to a certain extent, the high-frequency nature of the problem dictates accuracy over efficiency.
+For example, in optimal execution under a stochastic price impact model, one needs to find the solution to a control problem sufficiently quickly to allow for the trading strategy to be adjusted at a high frequency that makes the problem closer to a continuous-time control problem.